Aid effectiveness: 1945 – early 1970s: Post-war boom

-Early 1970s – mid-1990s: The rise of neoliberalism
+Early 1970s – mid-1990s: Rise of neoliberalism

 The end of the post-war boom – marked particularly by the oil crisis of 1973 – was a watershed in attitudes to aid effectiveness, as it forced a reappraisal of the existing models.

 In the 1980s and 1990s NGOs played a greater part in international aid.

 After the end of the Cold War, the declared focus of official aid began to move further towards the alleviation of poverty and the promotion of development.
 The countries that were in the most need and poverty became more of a priority.
 Once the Cold War ended, Western donors were able to enforce aid conditionality better because they no longer had geopolitical interests in recipient countries.
 This allowed donors to condition aid on the basis that recipient governments make economic changes as well as democratic changes.
 It is against this background that the international aid effectiveness movement began taking shape in the late 1990s as donor governments and aid agencies began working together to improve effectiveness.

 Late 1990s onward: Millennial partnerships

 The global "effectiveness" movement

 Aid effectiveness became more strongly recognized as a global multilateral objective in 2002 at the International Conference on Financing for Development in Monterrey, Mexico, which established the Monterrey Consensus.
 There, the international community agreed to increase its funding for development—but acknowledged that more money alone was not enough.
 Donors and developing countries alike wanted to know that aid would be used as effectively as possible.
 They wanted it to play its optimum role in helping poor countries achieve the Millennium Development Goals, the set of targets agreed by 192 countries in 2000 which aimed to halve world poverty by 2015.
 Over the following nine years, a process punctuated by four high level forums on aid effectiveness (Rome 2003, Paris 2005, Accra 2008 and Busan 2011) consolidated a set of recognised good practices in aid effectiveness, and a framework for monitoring them.

 In 2011 the dominant global agenda on "aid effectiveness" was subsumed in a broader movement for "effective development cooperation".
 This was embodied in the Global Partnership for Effective Development Co-operation (GPEDC) mandated at the Fourth High-Level Forum on Aid Effectiveness in Busan in 2011.
 GPEDC endorsed the prior "aid effectiveness" principles and commitments, and added others more widely concerned with development cooperation.

 Another global partnership that follows the "effective development cooperation" approach is UHC2030 (the International Health Partnership for Universal Health Care 2030), formerly known simply as the International Health Partnership (or IHP+).

-See below for more details of the aid effectiveness principles and practices advocated by this movement and its component partnerships.
+(See below for more details of the aid effectiveness principles and practices advocated by this movement and its component partnerships.)